 Exception categorization and routing prevents bottlenecks.
 Amount discrepancies route to AP specialists.
 Unknown vendors route to procurement.
 Tax calculation mismatches route to the tax team.
 A single undifferentiated review queue creates backlogs because reviewers waste time on exceptions outside their domain.

 Reviewer corrections must feed back into the pipeline.
 When a reviewer fixes an extracted field, log both the original extraction and the correction.
-This data serves two purposes: it lets you refine confidence thresholds based on actual error patterns, and it provides training signal if you are fine-tuning extraction models or adjusting prompt-based extraction instructions.
-Over time, your validation layer should route fewer documents to review as thresholds calibrate to your real-world accuracy.
+Use those corrections to refine confidence thresholds, improve prompts or models, and route fewer documents to review over time.

-Before deploying your validation layer to production, invest in testing your extraction pipeline for accuracy and reliability across representative document samples.
-Validation rules built on untested extraction output will either be too permissive or too strict, and you will not know which until real invoices start failing silently or flooding your review queues.
+Before deploying, test your extraction pipeline for accuracy and reliability across representative samples.
+Rules built on untested extraction output will be too permissive or too strict.

 Export and Downstream Integration Patterns